When we attempt to quit booze, one of the biggest things that are almost unavoidable is the various symptoms of alcohol withdrawal.

 If we can first stop the seesaw effect, we can allow our body to have a more natural swing when it comes to balancing both these neurotransmitters.

-- You can also supplement directly with GABA Powder.
+- You can also supplement directly with GABA, which may directly influence GABA levels.

 The Takeaway